Deep Transfer Learning: Model Framework and Error Analysis: Introduction

-Training a model solely on one or multiple analogous tasks can impede its performance when applied to a distinct yet similar task \cite{standley2020tasks, hu2022improving}, due to the presence of data bias and task bias.
-By recognizing that multiple diverse tasks may share a common representation, transfer learning emerges as a crucial solution.
-The relevant literature on transfer learning \cite{weiss2016survey, zhuang2020comprehensive} provides valuable insights into its applications and discussions.
-However, the existing literature lacks systematic research on the following issues, particularly within the framework of deep learning: \begin{itemize} \item[(i)] How to learn a sufficient and invariant representation form the upstream data? \item[(ii)] Given that the representations of different datasets should not be identical and there should be shared as well as specific features, how can we design a model framework to accurately characterize this? \item[(iii)] When the upstream representation is sufficient, which features are relevant for downstream prediction?
-And how should transfer learning be described when the upstream representation is not sufficient for the downstream task? \end{itemize} In this paper, we aim to address the aforementioned questions by proposing a deep learning framework for transfer learning.
-The goal is to derive feature representations from multi-domain upstream data, characterized by a large sample size, and apply them to a single-domain downstream task with a considerably smaller number of samples, in order to improve performance on the downstream task.
-Our model accomplishes this in three key steps.
-Firstly, it permits the presence of common and distinct features across domains in the upstream data and automatically identifies them.
+While prior research has advanced our understanding of transfer learning, the existing literature lacks systematic research on the following issues, particularly within the framework of deep learning: \begin{itemize} \item[(i)] How to learn a sufficient and invariant representation form the upstream data? \item[(ii)] When the upstream representation is sufficient, which features are relevant for downstream prediction?
+And how should transfer learning be described when the upstream representation is not sufficient for the downstream task? \item[(iii)] Given that the representations of different datasets should not be identical and there should be shared as well as domain-specific features, how can we design a model framework to accurately estimate and characterize them? \end{itemize} In this paper, we aim to address the aforementioned questions by proposing a deep learning framework for transfer learning.
+Our model accomplishes this in three key aspects.
+Firstly, our model permits the presence of common and distinct features across domains in the upstream and downstream data and provides framework to automatically identifies them.
 Secondly, it explicitly expresses which upstream features contribute to the downstream tasks, establishing connection among domains and enhancing interpretability.
-Moreover, a $d$-dimensional nonlinear function $Q^*$ is introduced for the downstream task to learn features that are independent of the upstream representation, determining the level of difficulty in transfer learning.
-Particularly, in the case where $Q^*=0$, the upstream representation is sufficient to the downstream task, transfer from upstream to downstream is facile, leading to a parametric convergence rate.
+In addition, a non-linear function $Q^*$ is introduced for the downstream task to learn features that are independent of the upstream representation, determining the level of difficulty in transfer learning.
+Particularly, in the case where $Q^*=0$, the upstream representation is sufficient to the downstream task, transfer from upstream to downstream is facile, leading to ``complete transfer" and a parametric convergence rate.
 On the other hand, when specific information is encoded in the non-zero $Q^*$, the transfer problem becomes more challenging.
-Nevertheless, with the aid of the representation learned from the upstream data, our task is simplified to the estimation of an independent $Q^*$ of upstream representation, resulting in a convergence rate that surpasses the pace of the Empirical Risk Minimization (ERM) estimator for the downstream task.
+Our error analysis reveals that the convergence speed varies from slow $\mathcal{O}(m^{-\frac{\beta}{2(d+1+2\beta)}})$, to moderate {$\mathcal{O}(m^{-\frac{\beta}{2(d^*+1+2\beta)}})$} with $d^*\ll d$.
+These rates correspond to ``no transfer" that the downstream task necessitates learning a $d$-dimensional function, and ``partial transfer" problems where the downstream task entails learning an $d^*$-dimensional function.
 Importantly, we emphasize that our model framework seamlessly adapts to these scenarios, accommodating varying degrees of information transfer and yielding distinct convergence rates for the downstream task.